NashTech-Labs/Play-Spark-Scala/README.md

 3. play dist
 4. play run

+Note:
-Note: Whenever a change is made in the application, then run play dist command otherwise changes in the Spark files/functions will be not be reflected.
+> Whenever a change is made in the application, then run play dist command otherwise changes in the Spark files/functions will be not be reflected.
+> To run only Spark Streaming part you dont need to run command - "play dist".